Instagram, Twitter, Tik Tok, Facebook, and other social media platforms can do a lot of good — they help us stay connected to friends and family.

 Nobody would ask for more stress in life, yet extra stress is one of the negative effects of social media.

-To start, there’s a sense of pressure to keep up with all of the posts (hello, doom scrolling in 2020!).
+To start, there’s a sense of pressure to keep up with all of the posts (hello, doom scrolling!).

 “Imagine trying to run up a mountain that continually grows each minute as fast or even twice as fast as you can run up it,” Weissman says.
 “That is what trying to keep up with social media can feel like.”